SGopinath89/IT2342024Cut2Fit/README.md

 Unique features:

-  Image to Text Generator (Building Ongoing)

-  User Login, SignUp, Profile
+  Image to Text Generator (Building Ongoing), User Login, SignUp, Profile, Blogging, Library for Fahion Collection, Feedback and Connect

-  Blogging

-  Library for Fahion Collection

-  Feedback and Connect

 NOTE: I'm on the process of developing the perfect Algorith for my important feature of this App.
 Therefore I have added the code snippets, while on process.
 GenAI File is not completed.